Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: Conclusion

 \section{Conclusion}

-The OCC approach for the gravitational lens in a static and spherically symmetric spacetime has been discussed.
-The OCC method is applicable to spacetimes whose a background metric defined by Eq.~(\ref{Def-bg}) can be written as a quadratic in $r$.
-As a concrete example for the OCC method, we discussed the gravitational lens in MK solution.
+This paper extended the dS/AdS background method based on the optical metric to a SOCC background.
+It was shown also that the exact lens equation on the SOCC background can be written in the same form as that for either Minkowski, dS or AdS background in terms of flat, spherical or hyperbolic trigonometry, depending on the Gaussian curvature of the equatorial plane in the SOCC background.

-The upper bound of the impact parameter, Eq.~(74), which has not been argued in the previous studies~\cite{Edery, Pireaux, Sultana, Cattani}, was derived from the perturbation calculation of the deflection angle of light by fully taking into account the curved background defined by Eq.~(\ref{MK-bg}).
-This is an important strength of the OCC method.
-We obtained the expression of the deflection angle in the approximations of the weak field of a small black hole to easily see the contributions of $\hat K^{\mathrm{opt}}$ and $\hat \gamma$ parameter to the light deflection.
+To exemplify the SOCC method, we studied the gravitational lens in MK solution of Weyl gravity.
+In the zero mass limit, the deflection angle of light for the MK solution in the literature diverges to infinity, because there is a self-contradiction in perturbative approximations of the MK metric and the orbit equation.
+The SOCC method incorporates the long-distance curvature effect into the background.
+Thereby the SOCC expression for the deflection angle of light in the MK solution is finite also in the zero mass limit.

 By solving the exact gravitational lens equation iteratively, we found analytical solutions to the lens equation (i.e.~image positions) which differ from previous studies assuming the flat background.
-As a result, effects of $\gamma$ parameter to image positions appear from the next order for the leading term.
-If $\hat\gamma$ parameter has a value such that $\hat\gamma D_L = \mathcal{O}(1)$, this affects the Einstein ring radius at the order of 0.1 milli arcseconds in the galactic scale lensing.
-As shown by in Eq.~(\ref{Separation-2nd}), furthermore, the second order separation angle $\Delta\theta_{(2)}$ is constant not only in $\beta=0$ case, but also in $\beta \neq 0$ case.
+For instance, coupling effects of $\gamma$ parameter on image positions were found at the second order.
+If $\hat\gamma$ parameter has a value such that $\hat\gamma D_L = \mathcal{O}(1)$, the new term can affect the Einstein ring radius at the order of 0.1 milli arcseconds in the galactic scale.

-It is left for future to discuss the OCC approach for a less symmetric case such as an axisymmetric spacetime.
+It is left for future to discuss the SOCC approach for a less symmetric case such as an axisymmetric spacetime.